McMaster-Software-Engineering-Society/SES-Website/README.md

 ## Contributing

-If you have a suggestion that would make this better, please submit them to our Google Form [here (coming soon!)](https://forms.gle/)
+If you have a suggestion that would make this better, please submit them to our Google Form [here](https://ses.eng.mcmaster.ca/contact/suggestions/).

 Interested in contributing to the project?
 Apply to join the website volunteer team!
-More information can be found on our Instagram page [@mcmaster_ses](https://www.instagram.com/mcmaster_ses/)
+More information can be found on our Instagram page [@mcmaster_ses](https://www.instagram.com/mcmaster_ses/).

 <!-- CONTACT -->